pratikpanda/botbuilder-utilities-dotnet/libraries/Bot.Builder.Utilities.Markdown.Extensions/README.md

 var text = "This text should be in italics.";
 var italicsText = text.GetItalicsText();

+// Strikethrough
+var text = "This text should be striked through.";
+var strikethroughText = text.GetStrikethroughText();

+// Preformatted
+var text = "This text should be preformatted.";
+var preformattedText = text.GetPreformattedText();

 // Ordered List
 var text = new List<string>
 {